 Evernote works like any other business card scanner out there.
 It uses your smartphone's camera to scan a card and saves its details to your Evernote account.
 Once saved, the contact details can be easily shared with other users.

 Just because something is free, doesn't mean it can't be good.
-It's true for a lot of things, and it's certainly true in case of CardHQ.
+It's true for a lot of things, and it's certainly true in the case of CardHQ.

 It's actually surprising that CardHQ is completely gratis, given the laundry list of features it has.
 The fact that it's lightweight only makes things better.

 CardHQ lets you scan an unlimited number of business cards, and can scan cards as fast as three seconds.
-The app is also quite accurate when it comes to detecting text and scanned cards can be shared through a variety of services such as e-mail, WhatsApp, Facebook and Twitter.
+The app is also quite accurate when it comes to detecting text and scanned cards can be shared through a variety of services such as e-mail, WhatsApp, Facebook, and Twitter.

 With CardHQ, you can scan multiple cards at once and take a backup of all of them.
 The app has quite a straightforward UI and supports a whole bunch of languages.